salsadigitalauorg/shipshape/README.md

   -t, --types strings   Comma-separated list of checks to run; default is empty, which will run all checks -v, --version         Displays the application version
 ```

+## Documentation
+Check out our documentation at https://salsadigitalauorg.github.io/shipshape/.
+Keep in mind that this is still a work in progress, so please go easy.

 ## Local development